centminmod/validate-emails/readme.md

 MillionVerifier has more detailed email verification speed information for the bulk file email verification [here](https://help.millionverifier.com/bulk-email-verification/email-verification-speed) which I assume is for the web site dashboard and not for their API.

-Updated: May 11, 2023 add [Zerobounce](https://centminmod.com/zerobounce) API support.
+Updated: May 11, 2024 add [Zerobounce](https://centminmod.com/zerobounce) API support.
 ZeroBounce API rate limit speeds are outlined in there documentation [here](https://www.zerobounce.net/docs/api-dashboard/#API_Rate_Limits) and will update the below table after I have done some tests.

+Updated: May 12, 2024 add [Reoon](https://centminmod.com/reoon) API support.
+Will update below table after I have done some tests.

 | Provider Rank For API Speed      | emails/sec | emails/min |
 |----------|--------------|-------------|